-- (i) The borrower is assessed as unlikely to pay its credit obligations in full without the realisation of the collateral, regardless of the existence of any past due amount or of the number of days past due. - (ii) Defaulted or impaired exposures as per the approach provided in the Capital Requirement Regulation (CRR), which would also trigger a default under specific credit adjustment, distress restructuring and obligor bankruptcy. - (iii) Material exposures as set by the Central Bank of Cyprus (CBC), which are more than 90 days past due. - (iv) Performing forborne exposures under probation for which additional forbearance measures are extended. - (v) Performing forborne exposures under probation that present more than 30 days past due within the probation period.
+- (i) The borrower is assessed as unlikely to pay its credit obligations in full without the realisation of the collateral, regardless of the existence of any past due amount or of the number of days past due. - (ii) Defaulted or impaired exposures as per the approach provided in the Capital Requirement Regulation (CRR), which would also trigger a default under specific credit adjustment, distress restructuring and obligor bankruptcy. - (iii) Material exposures as set by the Central Bank of Cyprus (CBC), which are more than 90 days past due. - (iv) Distressed restructuring has been applied resulting in a Diminished financial obligation (DO) higher than the specified threshold of 1% (i.e. the net present value of the debt using the new schedule is less than 1% from the net present value of the debt using the existing schedule.
+In such a case, the exposure is classified as Non-Performing forborne. - (v) Performing forborne exposures under probation for which additional forbearance measures are extended. - (vi) Performing forborne exposures under probation that present more than 30 days past due within the probation period.